Percolation phase transition on planar spin systems: Introduction

-Results about Bernoulli percolation on ``almost planar'' graphs were also obtained in \cite{DST16}, which shows that there is no percolation at the critical parameter when the underlying graph is a \emph{slab}, the product~$\Z^2 \times \{1, \dots, n\}$ for some~$n \in \N$.
+Continuity and sharpness of Bernoulli percolation on ``almost planar'' graphs were also obtained in \cite{DST16}, concerning the product~$\Z^2 \times \{1, \dots, n\}$ for some~$n \in \N$.
 We can also cite \cite{beffara2012self}, which studies the planar random cluster model, as an example of the study of sharp thresholds on planar dependent percolation processes.

-\paragraph{Limitations of current techniques.} The recent techniques that have been developed for proving sharpness of percolation phase transitions on the plane have made the field advance quite rapidly.
-At the same time, these new discoveries have greatly amplified the number and the diversity of problems that can be now attempted in the area.
-To emphasize this recent shift, we dedicate Section~\ref{s:open_problems} to listing various open problems that we expect to progress in the near future.
+\paragraph{Sharpness in higher dimensions.} As one moves away from the planar case, the continuity of the phase transition remains a very important open problem, with the exception of some progress that has been made for high dimensional independent percolation \cite{hara1990mean}.
+However the question of sharpness is being actively researched.

+The works of \cite{menshikov1986coincidence,aizenman1987sharpness} and \cite{grimmett1990supercritical} have established the sharpness of Bernoulli percolation in any dimensions, although they strongly rely on the independence of the underlying environment.
+For dependent percolation models, some recent techniques have been very successful and are worth mentioning individually.

+First, let us mention the OSSS inequality that has been introduced in \cite{OSSS} and has proven to be very useful in proving sharpness of phase transitions for dependent percolation models in any dimensions.
+Examples include FK-type models \cite{D-CRT19} and the subcritical phase of the occupied set in Boolean percolation \cite{duminil2020subcritical}.
+Although this technique is very promising (and used in the current article), applying the OSSS to a percolation model still involves some arguments that are very model dependent, as discussed below.

+Using the OSSS inequality requires one to construct the desired process in terms of independent Bernoulli (or uniform) random variables.
+Moreover, this construction needs to satisfy a variety of properties, like monotonicity and small influence in order to be successful.
+In particular, the implementation of this technique used in the present work is not suitable for higher dimensions.
+We elaborate further on this topic in Remark~\ref{r:higher_dimensions}.

+Finally, let us mention the ``interpolation technique'' for proving sharpness of phase transitions for dependent processes in any dimensions.
+It has been successfully applied for the Level Sets of Gaussian Free Fields \cite{duminil2020equality} and other Gaussian Fields \cite{severo2021sharp}.
+Despite being an early development, this method is very promising and is expected to yield interesting sharpness results for other models such as Random Interlacements.
+However, interpolation techniques make use of sprinkling in the order parameter, so that even in the planar case interpolation techniques cannot prove continuity of the phase transition.